Boards for Meta, Twitter face backlash from NY pension fund

 But the disturbing scenes from that video have continued to crop up on Facebook and Twitter, prompting DiNapoli to lash out at the companies’ for their failure to “control the dissemination of hate speech and content that incites violence.”

-In protest, DeNapoli said the pension funds would vote against the Meta and Twitter directors who are seeking to be re-elected to the companies’ respective board meetings Wednesday and will urge other investors to dissent, too.
+In protest, DeNapoli said the pension funds would vote against the Meta and Twitter directors who are seeking to be re-elected t the companies’ respective board meetings this Wednesday and will urge other investors to dissent, too.

 Nine Meta directors, including company CEO and controlling shareholder Mark Zuckerberg, are up for re-election.
 Only two of Twitter’s nine continuing directors need to be re-elected at this year’s annual meeting.
 The terms of the seven other Twitter directors either expire next year or 2024.
 By then, they could be gone if Tesla CEO Elon Musk completes a proposed $44 billion purchase of Twitter that is currently in limbo.